yoctoalex/eap_lab/README.rst

 .. figure:: _figures/101.png

 Now that your Essential App Protect instance is created, we need to change DNS settings using CNAME and start routing the traffic through Essential App Protect.
-To do that follow the steps below.
+In order to do that follow the steps below.

 2. Update DNS Settings using CNAME
 ********************************